percarlsen/cv/README.md

 Working on research projects for Telenor's business units in the Nordics and in Asia.

-- Responsibility for analyzing data, developing, and delivering Green Radio (a collection of research projects aiming at reducing Telenor's CO2 footprint) at Telenor Myanmar.
+- Responsibility for analyzing data, developing, and delivering Green Radio (a collection of research projects aiming at reducing Telenor's CO2 footprint) for Telenor Myanmar.
-- Assisting with the Green Radio initiative in Telenor Pakistan and Grameenphone (Bangladesh).
+- Assisting with Green Radio in Telenor Pakistan and Grameenphone (Bangladesh).
 - Develop a front-end demo application for Telenor's state-of-the-art Norwegian speech-to-text model.
 - Board member of Telenor Young Professionals.
 - **Technologies**: Python, Docker, Git, PostgreSQL, Vue.js, JavaScript, BigQuery.